B Line (Valley Metro): History

 The B Line north of Downtown Phoenix was largely constructed as part of the inaugural Valley Metro Rail system, which opened as far north as Montebello/19th Avenue station in 2006.
 Further extensions of the Northwest Extension Phase I and Northwest Extension Phase II in 2016 and 2024 brought the line's northern terminus to Metro Parkway station.

-The South Central Extension expanded the B Line from Downtown Phoenix south along Central Avenue to Baseline Road, adding 5.5 mi and eight stations to the Valley Metro Rail system, while connecting with two park and ride locations.
-The South Central Extension project also constructed a new central station in downtown Phoenix, centered on the block bounded by Central Ave, First Avenue, Washington Street, and Jefferson Street.
+The South Central Extension expanded the B Line from Downtown Phoenix south along Central Avenue to Baseline Road, adding 5.5 mi and eight stations to the Valley Metro Rail & Streetcar system, while connecting with two park and ride locations.
+The South Central Extension project also constructed a new central station in downtown Phoenix, centered on the block bounded by Central Avenue, First Avenue, Washington Street, and Jefferson Street.
 The Downtown Hub project gives Valley Metro additional flexibility for operating rail services, allowing trains to short turn in Downtown Phoenix during peak hours and special events.

 After receiving environmental approval from the Federal Transit Administration (FTA) in January 2017, the project entered the design phase.
-Plans to reduce the number of general purpose lanes on Central from four to two to accommodate light rail tracks were initially met with backlash, and the city council's decision to proceed with initial plans prompted groups to initiate a ballot measure aimed at stopping all Valley Metro Rail funding (which ultimately failed).
+Plans to reduce the number of general purpose lanes on Central from four to two to accommodate light rail tracks were initially met with backlash, and the city council's decision to proceed with initial plans prompted groups to initiate a ballot measure aimed at stopping all Valley Metro Rail & Streetcar funding (which ultimately failed).
 Construction began in 2019 and was completed in 2025, with the extension opening on June 7 the same year.